firefly-iii/docs/docs/docs/firefly-iii/more-information/logo.md

 "Firefly" was the original iteration of this tool, and no longer exists.
 I started building "Firefly Mark 2" in Groovy (a Java dialect) but quickly gave up.
 "Firefly III" is my third and final attempt, and at the time I thought the "III" would make it sound cool.
 There will not be a Firefly IV or Firefly V.

 So it's called "Firefly III" because this is the third major iteration of the original "Firefly".
-Many people tend to use "Firefly" and "Firefly III" interchangeably although I tend to stick to "Firefly III" myself.
+Many people tend to use "Firefly" and "Firefly III" interchangeably, although I tend to stick to "Firefly III" myself.

 On my request, the Firefly III logo was designed exclusively for Firefly III by the excellent Cherie Woo.